chhavi-khandelwal/takeaway/README.md

 - There are default sort options which gets applied to the restaurants when they are loaded.
 1st priority is of favorite restaurant marked.
 2nd is status[open, order ahead, closed].
 If 2 restaurants are marked favorite, they are then sorted on the basis of restaurant.
 This logic works for other sort filters too.
 For example: if `bestmatch` sort option is selected:
-First restaurants are sorted based on favorites. if both restaurants are favourites, they are sorted on the basis of status; again if status of 2 restaurants is equal, they are sorted on the basis of sort filter select,i.e. bestmatch; if bestmatch for both are equal, then they are sorted on the basis of ids.
+First restaurants are sorted based on favorites. if both restaurants are favourites, they are sorted on the basis of status; again if status of 2 restaurants is equal, they are sorted on the basis of default sort filter selected,i.e. bestmatch; if bestmatch for both are equal, then they are sorted on the basis of ids.
 - One an mark the restaurant unfavorite or deselect the sort options; and restaurants get sorted accordingly.
 - Search works on enter or clicking on serach icon near text box.
 - Search works on sorted options and vice-versa.